OpenTranslationBible/open-bible/en-GB/21.Ecclesiastes/md/ecclesiastes-01.md

 ## Ecclesiastes 1:1

-The words of the Teacher, the son of David, king in Jerusalem.
+The sayings of the Teacher, descendant of David, ruler in Jerusalem.

 ## Ecclesiastes 1:2